vetras/ts-express-decorators-wiki/Testing.md

 });
 ```

-Testing asynchrone method is also possible with `Done` function:
+Testing asynchronous method is also possible with `Done` function:

 ```typescript
 import {expect} from "chai";